getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Above that minimum threshold, the relationship weakens and additional capacity above a certain threshold will, at best, yield diminishing returns (and any returns are often due to reduced latency).
 While throughput can be compared to a variety of application requirements, it is not generally possible to conclude from sufficient throughput alone that an application will work well.

-Throughput is not composable in the spatial sense as the throughput of a path A-B is governed by the bottleneck link (i.e., the minimum of the individual segment capacities).
+Throughput is not composable in the spatial sense.
-If, for example, B is the bottleneck, the throughput of A cannot be determined from the throughput of A-B and B as the throughput of A-B is the same as the throughput of B.
+While the throughput of a composed path a-b-c equals the minimum of the two individual segment throughputs, the bottleneck segment cannot be identified from the composed value: if b-c is the bottleneck, then the throughput of a-b-c equals the throughput of b-c, and the higher capacity of segment a-b is not recoverable from the combined measurement.

 ## Mean Latency
 Mean latency relates to user-observable application outcomes in the sense that